For answers to other questions, do just strike up a discussion with classmates!

-- I submitted an assignment, how do I know if I passed?
+- I submitted a project, how do I know if I passed?

-- I got a 0/1 on an assignment!
+- I got a 0/1 on a project!
 Can I resubmit?

-- I got a 0/1 on an assignment, but I don’t know why.
+- I got a 0/1 on a project, but I don’t know why.
 How do I view my feedback?